One of the most common questions asked by Newfoundland dog owners is when is the best time to spay or neuter their dog.

-A 2002 study on Rottweilers suggest a cause-and-effect relationship, as sex hormones are known to influence the maintenance of skeletal structure and mass, and also because their findings showed an inverse relationship between time of exposure to sex hormones and risk of osteosarcoma.
+A 2002 study on Rottweilers suggests a cause-and-effect relationship, as sex hormones are known to influence the maintenance of skeletal structure and mass, and also because their findings showed an inverse relationship between time of exposure to sex hormones and risk of osteosarcoma.

 The risk of osteosarcoma increases with breed size.
 It is a common cause of death in medium/large, large, and giant breeds.